mernst/uwisdom/Tex.md

 ```

 You could play tricks mapping it to a character that's made active for
-the purpose, but `-'?
+the purpose, but `-`?

-LaTeX doesn't hyphenate (line-break) automatically when in font \tt because
+LaTeX doesn't hyphenate (line-break) automatically when in font `\tt` because
-in the customary uses for \tt fonts, one does not want TeX to insert any
+in the customary uses for `\tt` fonts, one does not want TeX to insert any
 hyphens.
 Here are two workarounds: